camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no workflow instance exists with the given key.
-Note that since workflow instances are removed once their are finished, it could mean the instance did exist at some point.
+- no process instance exists with the given key.
+Note that since process instances are removed once their are finished, it could mean the instance did exist at some point.

 ### `CompleteJob` RPC